-Tax-General Article 10-718 requires me to report to you certain information about the income tax credit for long-term care insurance premiums paid by taxpayers to insure qualifying individuals.
-This report covers credits claimed for tax year 2009.
-Specifically, the law requires that I report:
+Tax-General Article 10-718 requires the Comptroller's Office to report to you certain information about the income tax credit for long-term care insurance premiums paid by taxpayers to insure qualifying individuals.
+This report covers credits claimed for tax year 2010.
+Specifically, the law requires that we report:

-- (1) the number of individuals who have claimed the credit, the amount allowed as credits, and the additional number of individuals covered by long-term care insurance as a result of the credit; and - (2) the savings under the State's medical assistance program as a result of additional individuals being covered by long-term care insurance as a result of the credit.
+- (1) The number of individuals who have claimed the credit, the amount allowed as credits, and the additional number of individuals covered by long-term care insurance as a result of the credit; and - (2) The savings under the State's medical assistance program as a result of additional individuals being covered by long-term care insurance as a result of the credit.

-This report provides actual data from the returns of taxpayers who claimed the Maryland long-term care insurance tax credit for tax year 2009.
-A total of \$2.75 million was claimed for 6,527 covered individuals on the returns filed by 5,081 taxpayers.
+This report provides actual data from the returns of taxpayers who claimed the Maryland long-term care insurance tax credit for tax year 2010.
+A total of \$2.8 million was claimed for 6,546 covered individuals on the returns filed by 5,098 taxpayers.
 It remains true that little if any savings to the State are likely at this point.
-The enclosed report provides additional details about these credits.
+The attached report provides additional details about these credits.

-Letter to Honorable Martin O'Malley, Thomas V. "Mike" Miller, Jr., and Michael E. Busch December 1, 2010 Page 2
+Letter to Honorable Martin O'Malley, Thomas V. "Mike" Miller, Jr., and Michael E. Busch December 1, 2011 Page 2